thunderbird/pulumi/docs/getting-started.rst

 Create a config file
 """"""""""""""""""""

-Create a config file for each stack, i.e., ``config.$STACK.yaml`` (where ``$STACK`` is the currently selected Pulumi stack).
-This file maps config settings to their desired values.
+Create a config file for each stack, i.e., ``config.$STACK.yaml`` (where ``$STACK`` maps to a Pulumi stack/application environment).
+This file maps parameters for tb_pulumi resources to their desired values.
 Currently, only the ``resources`` setting is formally recognized.
+When you run `pulumi stack select $STACK` commands to switch between Pulumi stacks, these configurations for tb_pulumi will follow along with the ``Pulumi.$STACK.yaml`` files in which Pulumi tracks its internal configuration.

-Let's look at an example configuration file.
+Let's look at an example tb_pulumi configuration file.

 .. code-block:: yaml